crashoverride777/swifty-ads/README.md

 ### Showing ads outside a UIViewController

-SwiftyAds requires reference to a UIViewController to present ads.
-If you are not using SwiftyAds inside a UIViewController you can do the following to get reference the `rootViewController`.
+SwiftyAds requires reference to a `UIViewController` to present ads.
+If you are not using SwiftyAds inside a `UIViewController` you can do the following to get reference the rootViewController.

 AppDelegate
 ```swift